mickymacirl/rathmackneecastle/README.md

 **Test Steps:**

 1. Open the corresponding browser and open Rathmacknee Castle site.
-2. Open the browser and navigate to the Contact page.
+2. Navigate to the Contact page using the Contact link.
 3. Enter details in the First Name, Last Name, Email and the Subject fields.
 4. Click the Submit button.
 5. The user should be redirected to the contact.html page with the success message being displayed.